Art in Racing: A New Era for Young Drivers

 Her vision extends beyond this debut exhibition.

-And for her, the parents’ stories matter just as much.
+For her, the parents’ stories matter just as much.

-“It is not only the drivers, it is also about the people behind them.
+“It is not only the drivers; it is also about the people behind them.
 Their parents, my mum, because there is a lot of support that we do not see on the track.
 I think it is important that we capture that as well.”

-Their achievements, displayed proudly at the exhibition, speak for themselves.
+Their achievements, proudly displayed at the exhibition, speak for themselves.

 Speaking about seeing his journey turned into art, Lewis said:

 “I was really blown away because it’s crazy to see yourself in a painting.
 Being able to visualise the journey that me and Ruben have had over the years is really great to see.
-Hopefully it’s going to be a good inspiration for a lot of other racing drivers.”
+Hopefully, it’s going to be a good inspiration for a lot of other racing drivers.”

 Ruben’s résumé is just as compelling.
 From early karting wins and lap records to becoming runner-up in the ZEO Prototype Series and earning multiple race victories in Praga machinery, he has built a record that demonstrates undeniable talent and adaptability.
 Ruben also appeared in Born to Race, giving viewers insight into the sacrifices required to stay competitive.